SleeplessOne1917/lemmy-bot/README.md

 ## HTTP Client
 If you need to use the [lemmy client](https://github.com/LemmyNet/lemmy-js-client) directly, the `__httpClient__` property is available so you don't need add it to your project separately.
 For your convenience, you can also access this in paramaters for polled event handlers and scheduled tasks.

+## Running Your Bot
+There are templates for docker and systemd in the templates folder to help you run your bot once you've made it.

 ## Examples

 ### Live Examples